jacobm001/blog_posts/2016-03-20_tmux_series_1.md

 If you view the directory using `ls` you should now see a Makefile.
 To compile tmux, type the command `make`.
 This will take a significant amount of time.
 Go grab a cup of coffee, some pi, whatever... be patient.

-In case you're familiar with the `-j` parameter, do **not** use this with tmux. `-j` allows for multiple cores to be used when compiling software, which generally reduces compile time.
-The makefile produced by the configure script does **not** support parallel compilation, and will cause it to error.
+In case you're familiar with the `-j` parameter, do **not** use this with tmux. `-j` allows for multiple cores to be used when compiling software, which normally reduces compile time.
+The makefile produced by the configure script does **not** support parallel compilation, and will cause it to throw an error.

 Once it's finished, the software can be installed by typing `sudo make install`.
 Notice the `sudo` at the beginning of the command.
 Installing software in this manor includes administrative rights, just as if you had done it with `apt-get`.